EbEmad/SQL_injection_detection_Ai_model/README.md

 ✅ **Feature Engineering**: Utilizes **TF-IDF Vectorization** to process textual input.
 ✅ **Data Augmentation**: Incorporates additional SQL injection datasets for better generalization.
 ✅ **Hyperparameter Tuning**: Optimized using **Grid Search** and **Random Search**.
-✅ **Model Deployment**: Flask server with a REST API for real-time predictions.
+✅ **Model Deployment**: Fast server with a REST API for real-time predictions.
 ✅ **Logging System**: Every request is stored in a MySQL database for analysis.

 ---